isabella232/win32-pr.es-es/desktop-src/Controls/lvm-getheader.md

 ## <a name="return-value"></a>Valor devuelto

-Devuelve el identificador del control de encabezado.
+Devuelve el identificador al control de encabezado.

 ## <a name="requirements"></a>Requisitos